-Name: George Rado Title: Accreditation and Regulatory Compliance Coordinator Office Address: 4401 Village Drive, Fairfax, VA 22030 Telephone: (703) 865-8784 Email: grado@fxua.edu

-A general email has been set up to assist with reporting any potential Title IX violations: titleix@fxua.edu.
+Name: George Rado Title: Accreditation and Regulatory Compliance Coordinator Office Address: 4401 Village Drive, Fairfax, VA 22030 A general email has been set up to assist with reporting any potential Title IX violations: titleix@fxua.edu.

 In accordance with the federal law, all victims and third parties have the option of reporting incidents by email, phone, mail, or in person to the Title IX Coordinator.
 All victims have the right to report to police, the university will facilitate that process if desired by the victim.
 Victims also have the right not to report to police.